-Sweets made without sugar uses an alternative sweetener, either sorbitol, mannitol, and xylitol.
-These sugar alcohols aren’t digested well by our bodies causing fermentation in the intestinal tract.
+Sweets made without sugar uses an alternative sweetener.
+This can be sorbitol, mannitol, or xylitol.
+These sugar alcohols aren’t digested well by our bodies.
+Hence, these cause fermentation in the intestinal tract.
 The gas formed by this process can lead to bloating, cramps, or even diarrhea.
 If you must eat sugar-free gum, choose the one with xylitol, which is tolerated most by our system.

 4. Carbonated Drinks

 Carbonated drinks are full of air bubbles.
 The more you drink, the more air you ingest, leading to a distended belly.

 Coffee is acidic which can cause trouble with an already acidic stomach.
 Interestingly, many people are also lactose intolerant.
 And they choose adding milk to coffee.
 This practice can cause and actually promotes swelling and bloating.

 We promised to tell you the best and worst foods for bloating.
 Now you know what to avoid, it’s time to know what you should stock up on!